-August 29 Candidates for tenure submit materials in evidence of teaching effectiveness to the Office of the DOF/VPAA.
-Candidates for tenure submit materials in evidence of professional and service accomplishments to the Office of the DOF/VPAA.
-September During the month of September, CAPT As first a candidater repossible Annound the Faction Notified for those appoints than Notified appoints order of business, reviews file of any second-year appointee denied consideration as date for third-year reappointment when the ADOFP and the department disagree consideration.
-CAPT makes a third recommendation to the DOF/VPAA as soon as e, and no later than September 27.
-The cest to all faculty that the annual meeting of CAPT for new tenure-track members of alty, their chairs, and the ADOFP will occur in February 2015.
-The Department Chairs reminding them to submit letters for promotions to the ADOFP of faculty who earned doctoral degrees during the summer.
-The ates and consults with DOF/VPAA and ADOFP about administrative ments/reviews anticipated in the year ahead.
-(Any review must be initiated no later ovember 1, as stipulated in the Faculty Handbook.)
-PAA calls for nominations for endowed chairs.
-Deadlines for Sep Tuesday, September 2 Candidates for tenure submit names of referees inside the Skidmore community to the chair of CAPT.
-ADOFP informs CAPT of any special arrangements regarding chairs or personnel committees in tenure cases.
-Monday, September 8 The Chair of CAPT sends a letter listing tenure candidates for the year to the President with a copy to the DOF/VPAA and ADOFP.
-The Chair of CAPT requests letters from chairs, full-time faculty members (and those holding shared appointments) in the candidate's department (in the ranks defined in Part One, V Categories of Appointments to the Faculty, Topic A, Tenure Track Appointments and E.2.b.
-Artist or Writer-in-Residence) in at least their third year of full-time service at Skidmore College, Program Directors (where appropriate), and other individuals deemed appropriate (due September 26).
-The Chair of CAPT requests letter from chairs and/or Program Directors reporting the department's or program's evaluation of the tenure candidate (due September 26).
-The Chair of CAPT sends letters to referees invited by the candidate from inside the College requesting information about candidates for tenure.
-DOF/VPAA calls for nominations for open endowed chairs.
-Friday, Letters on tenure candidates due from external referees due.
-September 12 Friday, September 26 Letters on tenure candidates due from departmental colleagues, program directors (as appropriate), and other individuals deemed appropriate.
-Letters from internal Skidmore referees due
+- Candidates for tenure submit names of referees inside the Skidmore community to the chair of CAPT. - ADOF informs CAPT of any special arrangements regarding chairs or personnel committees in tenure cases.

+- The Chair of CAPT sends a letter listing tenure candidates for the year to the President with a copy to the DOF/VPAA and ADOF. - The Chair of CAPT requests letters from chairs, full-time faculty members (and those holding shared appointments) in the candidate's department (in the ranks defined in Part One, V Categories of Appointments to the Faculty, Topic A, Tenure Track Appointments and E.2.b.
+Artist or Writer-in-Residence) in at least their third year of full-time service at Skidmore College, program directors (where appropriate), and other individuals deemed appropriate (due September 25). - The Chair of CAPT requests letter from chairs and/or Program Directors reporting the department's or program's evaluation of the tenure candidate (due September 25). - The Chair of CAPT sends letters to referees invited by the candidate from inside the College requesting information about candidates for tenure. - DOF/VPAA calls for nominations for open endowed chairs.

+• Letters on tenure candidates due from external referees.

-• Faculty members appointed to committee to review an administrative officer to begin consultation with the President, the officer being reviewed, and the
+- Letters on tenure candidates due from departmental colleagues, program directors (as appropriate), and other individuals deemed appropriate. - Letters from internal Skidmore referees due. - Faculty members appointed to committee to review an administrative officer to begin consultation with the President, the officer being reviewed, and the Faculty Executive Committee.